Kerry loves to write about gardening, nutrition, and sustainability.

-Bison is the fastest-growing meat market in the United States today, as more and more consumers discover the delicious taste and many health and environmental benefits of bison meat.
+Bison is the fastest growing meat market in the United States today—more and more consumers are discovering the delicious taste and many health and environmental benefits of bison meat.

 Bison also offer many benefits to ranchers.
 Due to their wild natures, they thrive best on minimal handling.
-They are hardier, more disease-resistant, and longer-lived than cattle.
+They are hardier, more resistant to disease, and enjoy a longer lifespan than cattle.
 In general, bison cows have fewer birthing problems and are better mothers.
-Bison graze more efficiently than cattle and are better winter foragers, requiring less supplemental feeding
+Bison graze more efficiently than cattle and are better winter foragers, requiring less supplemental feeding.

 Here are some things to think about if you're considering getting started in raising bison.